Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 Important

-• prerelease-identifier is not required when prerelease is enabled, but your prerelease will be named after / be associated with a tag that is not semver-compliant to actual prereleases.
+• prerelease-identifier is not required when prerelease is enabled, but your prerelease may not be named after / be associated with a tag that is semver-compliant to an actual prerelease.

 Projects that don't use Semantic Versioning